texastribune/data-visuals-guides/explorers-setup.md

 Once this is completed, you should be able to start running make commands.
 Some of these are documented in the [scuole readme](https://github.com/texastribune/scuole).

 To `ssh` into the schools production database, follow the same instructions for the salaries database but replace `salaries-prod-2` with `schools-prod`.
+Schools actually has TWO databases so you will need to add `schools-prod` and `schools-prod-2`.
+When making updates, we need to update both.

 ## [Republic API](https://republic.texastribune.org/api/v1/)